 In 1995, Jim’s son Mark McCarty joined the company after graduating from University of Oklahoma.
 Jim believed

 his son should start at the bottom and work his way up.
 Mark worked in about every position including, a driver, a

-Over the past 40+ years, as the oilfield industry would slow, Bauman Machine would ventured out to other industries
+Over the past 44 years, as the oilfield industry slowed down, Bauman Machine began venturing into other industries

-besides the oilfield.
+besides the oil and gas market.
 Some of these other industries include Semiconductor, Medical, Road Boring, and

 Road Construction Equipment.
-Since their incorporation in 1973, Bauman Machine began a legacy of high quality machining
+Bauman Machine began with a commitment of providing high quality machining

-services coupled with a high level of customer service, which even today is still our biggest commitment to our
+services coupled with a high level of customer service, which today is still our biggest commitment to our customers.